Good Hotel Guide Review

 Views of Snowdonia and the Menai Strait are on offer at Eluned Rowlands’ rustic but comfortable B&B, as well as books, artwork and some true Welsh hospitality.
 Named after the plum trees that grow in the garden – also the name of a book by local author John Gwilym Jones whose portrait hangs in the dining room – the house is a colourfully converted granite cowshed with exposed-stone walls, beamed ceilings and slate floors.
 It is a very eco-friendly place, with an electric car charging point, solar panels and in-room recycling instructions.
 Guests are welcomed with tea and biscuits or Welsh cakes, and there’s fruit, sherry and fresh milk in the bedrooms.
 These are large and brightly furnished, with colourful bedspreads, heated slate floors in the two outbuilding rooms, Fired Earth tiles in the bathroom, and masses of books.
 All have far-reaching countryside views; you can even enjoy them from the bath in the larger room in the house.
 Eluned’s Aga-cooked breakfasts are generous affairs with freshly squeezed juice, kippers, omelettes and a huge grill, plus home-made preserves.

 3. 2 on ground floor in annexe 3 yds from house.

 all year except Christmas/New Year.

-breakfast room, lounge, free Wi-Fi, in-room TV (Freeview), 20-acre pastureland, electric car charging point, unsuitable for disabled.
+breakfast-room-lounge, in-room TV (Freeview), 20-acre pastureland, Wi-Fi in house only, EV charging, unsuitable for disabled.

 none, cash or cheque payment requested on arrival.